edmore/api-web-scraper/README.md

 ### Assumptions

-1. no standard for login forms, so checked whether just one password field was present on a page.
+* no standard for login forms, so checked whether just one password field was present on a page.
 Two fields of type password are sometimes used for sign-up pages.
 Also worth noting is some pages have both sign-up and login pages on the same page.
-2. web application in my case is an API with a json response.
+* web application in my case is an API with a json response.

 ### Considerations and Improvements

 * more tests in the various application layers, and testing of different code paths and response codes
-* addition of linting, and running linter and fixing of any found issues
+* addition of linting, and fixing of any found issues
-*
 * exploring some caching - for example colly has some caching mechanisms, and other useful enhancements
 * swagger file for contract